3MFConsortium/spec_core/3MF Core Specification.md

 | type | **xs:string** | | | A string indicating the XML type of the data stored in the metadata value. |
 | @anyAttribute | | | | |

-Producers of 3MF Documents SHOULD provide additional information about the document in the form of metadata under the root \<model> element.
+Producers of 3MF Documents SHOULD provide additional information about this **model-file** in the form of metadata under the root \<model> element.

 Metadata associated with the \<model> MAY contain a set of well known values.
 Metadata in 3MF Documents without a namespace name MUST be restricted to names and values defined by this specification.
 If a name value is not defined in this specification, it MUST be prefixed with the namespace name of an XML namespace declaration on the \<model> element that is not drawn from the default namespace.